Curis-lab/Watermelon/README.md

 - Use TypeScript for better type safety
 - Add JSDoc comments for complex hooks

+interfaces --> hooks
+use interface as output for hooks

 # 🧠 Project Mindmap

 ## 📋 Overview